r18693616-source/ChessPilot/README.md

 ## 🚀 Features

+* **Automatic Stockfish Download**: Automatically detects your CPU and downloads the best Stockfish version—no manual setup required.
 * **FEN Extraction**: Captures your board state with a local ONNX model ([Zai-Kun’s 2D Chess Detection](https://github.com/Zai-Kun/2d-chess-pieces-detection)).
 * **Stockfish Analysis**: Integrates with the Stockfish engine to compute the optimal move.
 * **Auto-Move Execution**: Plays the suggested move on your screen automatically.